 Umstadt lays out four stages of “Traditional Dating,” as it was actually practiced in some communities in the 1950s.
 Apparently, this was quite successful.
 Since people got married young then, it is mostly a guide for Dating among people aged 13-20.

 - Dating.
 This is strictly noncommittal.
 One of the rules was actually: Do not go on a date with the same boy twice in a row.
 Once you have decided that, it is not hard to add a few more.
 No kissing.
 Be home by 10pm (for older girls).
 Younger girls (Age 13-15) would probably be home before dinner.
 Limit dates to no more than two hours.
 No boyfriends.
 The goal is to get used to dating, and to meet a variety of different boys in a safe and noncommittal way.
 Girls went on a lot of dates — fifty or more — but there was nothing slutty about it.
 A major point of the book is that young people need something easy and accessible.
 In the Modern Dating framework, a date has an implicit commitment of sex, or Long Term Relationship; in Modern Courtship, it has an implicit commitment of marriage.
+Are we going to hook up?
+Does she expect me to take her back to my apartment?
+Are we going to Start a Relationship?
+Are we going to bang on the first date?
+The second?
+The third?
 Here, these extra commitments are explicitly excluded.
-You can just have a good time.
+The answer is: no, no, no no and no. You can just have a good time.

 - Engaged.
 After a proposal of marriage is accepted, with parents’ approval of course, a couple is engaged.
 This would not take too long — a few days up to a few months, basically long enough to plan a wedding.
 Still, no kissing is necessary here, since if you are going to get married soon, and then go on a nonstop sex extravaganza for a week or even a month (a honeymoon), who cares really?

 - Married.
 You may now kiss the bride.